What is learning? From theory to practice

 Sense-perception

 Impairment to any of the senses makes learning more difficult.
-For instance, a blind man has more difficulty learning than a person without a visual impairment if they do not get the right tools.
+For instance, a blind person has more difficulty learning than a person without a visual impairment if they do not get the right tools.

 Physical health